uccser/uccser-development-stack/README.md

 To run the proxy, run `docker-compose up -d` in this project directory.
 Docker will run the proxy in the background.

+> **Tip:** Add an alias to the end of your `.bashrc` file that allows starting the proxy from anywhere.
+> For example (you will need to modify the path to the docker compose file for your specific system):
+> ```
+> alias uc-dev="docker-compose -f ~/Projects/uccser-development-proxy/docker-compose.yml up -d"
+> ```

 You can view the dashboard of the proxy by opening a browser and going to `proxy.localhost` in your preferred web browser.

+You can view the email system by opening a browser and going to `email.localhost` in your preferred web browser.

 To view logs of the proxy, run `docker-compose logs -f traefik`.